Coillte: Operation

 According to the Coillte website, 20% of its estate is managed with biodiversity as the primary objective.
 Other entities have however questioned Coillte's commercially focused practices and the amount of land afforded to native species.

 Developments

 In 2011, there was speculation that Coillte could be sold by the Government of Ireland as part of cost-cutting measures.
 As of 2011, Coillte was also seeking to calculate the aggregate economic value of its 445,000ha of forest estate.

 In 2018 the organisation was reportedly criticised for payment and communication issues with some landowners.

+In 2019, Coillte set up a not-for-profit entity, "The Nature Trust", as part of a native woodland restoration plan.
+In 2025, it was announced this would be shutting down.